juliannie/Git-Commands/README.md

-# Git commands
+# Git CheatSheet

-This is a git cheatsheet.
+This is a git cheatsheet containing the basic Git workflows.

 ## Git Commands